PyconUK/ConferenceScheduler/README.rst

 Overview
 ========

-A Python tool to assist the task of scheduling a conference which: \* Can take an existing schedule and validate it against a set of constraints \* Can calculate a new valid, optimal schedule \* Can calculate a new, valid schedule also optimised to be the minimum change necessary from another given schedule \* Has the resources, constraints and optimisations defined below already built in \* Has a simple mechanism for defining new constraints and optimisations \* Is a standalone tool which takes simple data types as input and produces simple data types as output (i.e. does no IO or presentation)
+A Python tool to assist the task of scheduling a conference which:

+- Can take an existing schedule and validate it against a set of constraints
+- Can calculate a new valid, optimal schedule
+- Can calculate a new, valid schedule also optimised to be the minimum change necessary from another given schedule
+- Has the resources, constraints and optimisations defined below built in
+- Has a simple mechanism for defining new constraints and optimisations
+- Is a standalone tool which takes simple data types as input and produces simple data types as output (i.e. does no IO or presentation)

 The full documentation can be found at `conference-scheduler.readthedocs.org <http://conference-scheduler.readthedocs.org/>`__.